Saving Lives and Helping Families Recover

-The Addiction Services Council is a non-profit, community-based organization that provides professional resources on alcohol, tobacco, and drug-related issues.
-We provide programs and services aimed at improving the quality of life for the residents of Cincinnati and surrounding areas.
+Addiction Services Council is a non-profit, community-based organization with the belief that alcoholism, drug addiction, and other addictive disorders are treatable illnesses, that those affected, including family members, can and do recover, and that quality recovery resources should be accessible and affordable to everyone in need of help.
+We are dedicated to fighting the Nation’s #1 health problem – alcoholism and drug addiction and their devastating consequences on individuals, families and communities.
+Since 1949, we have been lighting the way to recovery by providing professional resources on alcohol, tobacco, and drug-related issues; programs and services aimed at improving the quality of life for the residents of Cincinnati and surrounding areas.
 The Council is one of 100 chapter affiliates of the National Council on Alcoholism and Drug Dependence located in New York city.

 Since 1949, the focus of the Addiction Services Council has been to reduce problems related to alcoholism and other drug addiction through the delivery of treatment and prevention services.
 The Council has a wide range of programs that serve children, adolescents, families, women, older adults and persons with co-occurring substance abuse and mental health disorders.
 For over 65 years, the Council’s information and referral services have provided a central point of access to the existing public system of care.
 In July of 2003, the Council expanded its ability to provide assessment, referral and treatment for individual and family counseling with the introduction of the Recovery Health Access Center (RHAC) project funded by the Hamilton County Alcohol and Drug Addiction Services Board.